The power of clockings: Characterizations of higher classes

 We note that we obtain a characterization of \textsc{Elementary} for free.
 The logic $\mathrm{T}[\mathit{all}\mathrm{Exp}]$ does the job.
 (The logic is as $\mathrm{T}[k\mathrm{Exp}]$ but allows all terms from $\mathit{all}$-\textsc{ExpTerm} as opposed to only the ones in $k$-\textsc{ExpTerm}.)
 All kinds of clockings are of future interest.
 These include term families pointing to logarithmic (and lower) functions as well as functions that grow extremely fast.

 We also note that the above proofs do not need tape predicates, with the exception of the characterizations of \textsc{PSpace} and \textsc{ExpTime}.
 This is because we can use different kinds of gadgets to encode new relation symbols.
 However, for this to hold, the underlying vocabulary must include at least one binary (or higher-arity) relation.
+Gadgets using only at most unary relation symbols do not suffice.